Why is this important?

 - claim for payment of money

-- claim for the delivery or return of goods, for example, getting a record player returned which has been sent away for repairs
+- claim for the delivery or return of goods, for example, getting a DVD player returned which has been sent away for repairs

 - claim for the completion of some contract of service, for example completion of building work agreed in a contract.